 I manage our flock with the help of my ranch manager, José Dolores Cortez (Lolo), and ranch-hand Lisa Radke, who are involved in every aspect of veterinary care, lambing, and milking.

-The health of our sheep is our top priority and has earned us certification from Animal Welfare Approved.
+The health of our sheep is our top priority.
 We have biosecurity protocols in practice at our ranch to prevent the introduction of common sheep illnesses that can be transmitted through dirt or soil from other sheep ranches, and a vaccine program as well to keep our sheep safe from preventable diseases.

 Our ewes perform well in the milking parlor, with many producing over 1000 pounds of milk in our 5 1/2-month milking season, after having first nursed their lambs for 5 to 6 weeks.
-We meter their milk production once a month during the milking season and only save the daughters of our best producers.
+During the years that we ran the dairy commercially (2009 to 2016), our practice was to meter their milk production once a month during the milking season and only save the daughters of our best producers.
 We select as well for good mothering and good udder conformation.
 Every spring we have some of our best ewe lambs and ram lambs available for sale as breeding stock.
 And in the fall we often have some of our ewes available for sale as well, either bred by our rams or unbred.
 If you are interested in buying breeding stock, email me and I will send you prices and availability.

 Our sheep generally don’t have enough Katahdin genetics to shed their wool, so we have them sheared twice a year.
 Fellow shepherdess Jackie Post, from nearby Vacaville, has found that our East Friesian wool felts beautifully, and she buys most of our wool and makes it into beautiful felted products, which she sells through her business, Sheep to Shop.